 4. The Role of an Audience

 Traditional tantrums usually have a social component—they typically occur in the presence of someone who can potentially fulfill the child’s desire.
-The child is often monitoring the adult’s reaction, even if subtly, and may adjust their behavior based on the response they’re getting.
+The child is often monitoring the adult’s reaction, even subtly so, and may adjust their behavior based on the response they’re getting.

-Autism meltdowns happen regardless of who’s watching.
-While crowds can sometimes trigger meltdowns (too much noise, movement, or unpredictability), the meltdown itself isn’t about gaining attention or a specific response from others.
+Autism meltdowns happen regardless of who’s watching and can even occur when the child is alone in a space.
+While crowds can sometimes trigger meltdowns (too much noise, movement, or unpredictability), the meltdown itself isn’t about gaining attention or a specific response from others, and therefore won’t simply end with someone’s presence, or with someone ignoring their needs.

 How to Prevent Sensory-Related Autism Meltdowns